 * Love won’t cure love addiction.
 You need to recognize your patterns, which often date back to childhood, and change them.

 * Use counseling to work through unresolved pain so you feel complete rather than estranged from yourself.

 * Learn to value yourself rather than seeking value from others.

 * Shift your thinking so you feel more connected with the larger world rather than your focus being primarily your need for connection.

 * When you meet a new person, look for love addict red flags.
 For example, if the person has a track record of many relationships or wants to get very involved too quickly.

 * Question what our culture is telling you about single.
 The truth is that, according to the census bureau, less than half the population is part of a couple.

 Learning to value yourself might require a painful examination of your childhood to discover and resolve the origins of estrangement from yourself.
-That said, the rewards of doing so can lead to the experience of real love, as opposed to the presumption of love that’s based on addictive need.
+That said, the rewards of doing so can lead to the experience of real love, as opposed to the presumption of love that’s based on addictive needs.
 Each of us deserves true intimacy and connection based not on love addiction, but on love.